|

 Garden Tables

-This approach photographs beautifully and feels effortless, especially for spring or summer weddings with lots of natural light throughout the day.
+This is ideal for spring or summer weddings with lots of natural light that won’t wash everything out.

 @bridalmusings